Levi's hopes to reverse denim decline with stretch, vintage

 "My son, I know, will want this jacket," he said, fingering a classic-style off-white trucker jacket.

-That sentiment chimes with the brand's "Live in Levi's" slogan and a site launched in 2014 to collect fan's stories, pictures and videos about their favorite jeans.
+That sentiment chimes with the brand's "Live in Levi's" slogan and a site launched in 2014 to collect fan's stories, pictures and videos about their favourite jeans.

 Levi's sales fell 6 percent to $1.012 billion in the quarter to May 31, although they rose 1 percent on a constant currency basis, helped by growth from its stores in Europe and Asia.